wearefine/frob-core/README.md

     this.boo();
   }
 }
-// a scary alert is triggered everytime the window is resized
+// a scary alert is triggered every time the window is resized
 ```

 #### Default Values